Miragaia longicollum: Osteoderms

 Miragaia, like all known stegosaurians, showed an array of plates and spikes, consisting of skin ossifications or osteoderms.
 Paired triangular plates ran down the midline of the neck, reconstructed as eight pairs.
 They were asymmetrical with a convex outer side and a concave inner side.
 Their bases were not very expanded with the exception of a possible last pair, located on the front back.
 They were obtuse but lightly hooked at the front.
 A rather long, narrow and straight preserved spike was at first considered to have been a shoulder spine, but was later seen as part of some tail arrangement.

-Phylogeny
+Tail locomotion

+In 2024, Lategano, Conti and Lozar examines the tail resistance of Miragaia longicollum, suggesting that its tail can achieve high speed and significant pressures, which would inflict predators by generating high-speed strikes.

+Classification

 Miragaia was placed in the Stegosauridae in 2009.
 Mateus and colleagues performed a phylogenetic analysis and found Miragaia to group with Dacentrurus in a clade Dacentrurinae, newly named for the occasion, the sister group to Stegosaurus (the latter genus was in the cladistic analysis considered to include Hesperosaurus and Wuerhosaurus).

 In 2017, Raven and Maidment published a new phylogenetic analysis, including almost every known stegosaurian genus:

 The authors stressed that the only synapomorphy, shared derived trait, supporting the Dacentrurus-Stegosaurus clade was the possession of the long cervical postzygapophyses, and that these are in fact unknown for Dacentrurus itself, so that its close position to Stegosaurus was merely based on the new data provided by the description of Miragaia.